blackbhc/refactor/development-manual/development.md

     "\_" + key name of parameter in the ini file, where the space in the section name will be replaced by `_`.

 - class `para`: define the default value of some parameters, and update the value according the ini parameter file.
+  - member prefix indicates their section in the parameter file: `gb` for the global section, `pre` for the pre-process section, `md` for the model section, `ptc` for the particle section, `orb` for the orbit section, `grp` for the group section and `post` for the post-process section.
+  - constructor: with a reference to a created `ini_parser` object, then update the value of the parameters based on the parameter file (with hard code, the ugly but fast way).

 #### Steps to add new parameter into the code